zestydevy/dinosaur-planet/docs/StyleGuide.md

 - `texLoadTexture`
 - `mainGetBits`

 Official function names and prefixes should be used where possible.
-These will be in the same style.
+For global functions these will be in the same style.
 If an official name is particularly confusing, a custom name may be used instead.

+Note that **static** functions should also start with a prefix, **except** for:
+- Library code (use the official function names regardless of format).
+- Functions where the official name is known (if the official name is not particularly unique, a custom prefixed name may be used instead.)

-### Global Functions (DLL code)
+### Functions (DLL code)

-Exports:
-`<prefix>[_subPrefix]_<FuncName>` where:
+**Exports:** `<prefix>[_subPrefix]_<FuncName>` where:
-- `prefix` - A (generally) `camelCase` prefix that represents the name of the DLL (this is similar to core code global functions).
+- `prefix` - A prefix that represents the name of the DLL (this is similar to core code global functions).
 Example: `amSfx`.
+May be `PascalCase`.
 - `_subPrefix`- For exports that implement a nested interface (i.e. a more generic interface not specific to that DLL), the sub prefix is a `camelCase` prefix identifying that interface.
 Examples: `_obj`, `_vehicle`.
 - `FuncName` - The rest of the function name in `PascalCase`.
 - Examples:
-    - `amSfx_Play` (self interface)
+    - `amSfx_Play` (own interface)
-    - `BWlog_obj_Setup` (object interface)
+    - `BWlog_obj_Setup` (generic object interface)
-    - `BWlog_vehicle_GetRacePosition` (vehicle interface)
+    - `BWlog_vehicle_GetRacePosition` (generic vehicle interface)

-Constructors/destructors:
-`<prefix>_<ctor or dtor>`.
+**Constructors/destructors:** `<prefix>_<ctor or dtor>`.
 - `prefix` - The same prefix used by exports.
 - Examples: `amSfx_ctor`, `amSfx_dtor`.

+**Statics:** `<prefix>_<funcName>` where:
+- `prefix` - The same prefix used by exports.
+- `funcName` - The rest of the function name in `camelCase`.
+Note that static functions start this segment with a lowercase character and global (export) functions start with an uppercase character.

 Global DLL functions are special as they represent DLL constructors, destructors, and exports.
-Export functions implement a DLL interface and as such the name of the interface should be included in the function name.
-In cases where an export implements a nested interface, an identifier for that interface is also included.
+Export functions implement a DLL interface and as such the naming convention states which interface is being implemented when relevant (i.e. when not a DLL's own interface).

 Official function names should be adapted to this format where possible.
-For example: `amSfxPlay` (official) -> `amSfx_Play`.
+For example: `amSfxPlay` (official, export) -> `amSfx_Play`.

-### Static Functions

-`camelCase` *without* a prefix.
-Avoid starting the name with a word that may collide with the prefix of global functions (e.g. don't start a static function name with `obj`).

-Note that for core code, it is generally not recommended to mark functions as static even if the function logically should be static.
-In those cases, the global function naming style should be preferred, unless the official function name is known.

 ### Variables